Decline of newspapers: United States

 From 2005 to 2021, about 2,200 American local print newspapers closed.
 From 2008 to 2020, the number of American newspaper journalists fell by more than half.

 Since the beginning of 2009, the United States has seen a number of major metropolitan dailies shuttered or drastically pruned after no buyers emerged, including the Rocky Mountain News, closed in February, and the Seattle Post-Intelligencer, reduced to a bare-bones Internet operation.
-San Francisco Chronicle narrowly averted closure when employees made steep concessions.
+The San Francisco Chronicle narrowly averted closure when employees made steep concessions.
 In Detroit, both newspapers, Detroit Free Press and The Detroit News, slashed home delivery to three days a week, while prodding readers to visit the newspapers' Internet sites on other days.
 In Tucson, Arizona, the state's oldest newspaper, the Tucson Citizen, said it would cease publishing on March 21, 2009, when parent Gannett Company failed to find a buyer.

 A number of other large, financially troubled newspapers are seeking buyers.
-One of the few large dailies finding a buyer is The San Diego Union-Tribune, which agreed to be sold to a private equity firm for what The Wall Street Journal called "a rock-bottom price" of less than $50 million — essentially a real estate purchase.
+One of the few large dailies finding a buyer is The San Diego Union-Tribune, which agreed to be sold to a private equity firm for what The Wall Street Journal called "a rock-bottom price" of less than $50 million—essentially a real estate purchase.
 (The newspaper was estimated to have been worth roughly $1 billion as recently as 2004.)
 The Sun-Times Media Group, publisher of the eponymous bankrupt newspaper, fielded a meager $5 million cash bid, plus assumption of debt, for assets last claimed worth $310 million.

 Large newspaper chains filing bankruptcy as of February 2009 include the Tribune Company, the Journal Register Company, the Minneapolis Star Tribune, Philadelphia Newspapers LLC, Sun-Times Media Group and Freedom Communications.

 Some newspaper chains that have purchased other papers have seen stock values plummet.
 The McClatchy Company, the nation's third-largest newspaper company, was the only bidder on the Knight Ridder chain of newspapers in 2005.
 Since its $6.5 billion Knight Ridder purchase, McClatchy's stock has lost more than 98% of its value.
 McClatchy subsequently announced large layoffs and executive pay cuts, as its shares fell into penny stock territory.
 (Although McClatchy faced delisting from the New York Stock Exchange for having a share price below $1, in September 2009, it was able to overcome this threat.
 Others have not been so lucky.
-In 2008 and 2009, three other U.S. newspaper chains have seen their shares delisted by the New York Stock Exchange.)
+In 2008 and 2009, three other U.S. newspaper chains saw their shares delisted by the New York Stock Exchange.)